foundersandcoders/pg-walkthrough/walkthroughSteps/code-along-mentor-notes.md

   - start the file with `BEGIN;`
   - then add `DROP TABLE IF EXISTS superheroes cascade;`.
 This line gets drops our old database every time this file is run - i.e. every time we build our database.
     > This should never be used in production other than for initialisation, since you only want to delete/reset your test database with mock data

+    - Cascade will delete tables with relations to `superheroes` too
   - Then we outline the structure of our table.
 This sets out all the columns we want in our table.
+    - Use `DEFAULT 100` to set a default weight (instead of NULL)
   - We then initialise our table with some data, using `INSERT INTO` and specifying which rows we want to insert data into.
   - we then `COMMIT;` our database.